MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

   - customerInsights
 ---

-# Connect to data in Azure data lake storage
+# Connect to data in Azure Data Lake storage

 This article provides information on how to ingest data into Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.

-## Important considerations
+## Prerequisites

 - Data ingestion supports Azure Data Lake *Gen2* storage accounts exclusively.
 You can't use Azure Data Lake Gen1 storage accounts to ingest data.